Circumcision: Pain management

 The circumcision procedure causes pain, and for neonates this pain may interfere with mother-infant interaction or cause other behavioral changes, so the use of analgesia is advocated and required by law in some countries.
 Ordinary procedural pain may be managed in pharmacological and non-pharmacological ways.
 Pharmacological methods, such as localized or regional pain-blocking injections and topical analgesic creams, are safe and effective.
 The ring block and dorsal penile nerve block (DPNB) are the most effective at reducing pain, and the ring block may be more effective than the DPNB.
 They are more effective than EMLA (eutectic mixture of local anesthetics) cream, which is more effective than a placebo.
 Topical creams have been found to irritate the skin of low birth weight infants, so penile nerve block techniques are recommended in this group.
 Circumcision is contraindicated for premature babies partially because of complications with anesthesia.

+An open Mogen Clamp.
+In use the foreskin would be pulled through the opening and then the clamp closed and locked, crushing the foreskin.

 For infants, non-pharmacological methods such as the use of a comfortable, padded chair and a sucrose or non-sucrose pacifier are more effective at reducing pain than a placebo, but the American Academy of Pediatrics (AAP) states that such methods are insufficient alone and should be used to supplement more effective techniques.
 A quicker procedure reduces duration of pain; use of the Mogen clamp was found to result in a shorter procedure time and less pain-induced stress than the use of the Gomco clamp or the Plastibell.
 The available evidence does not indicate that post-procedure pain management is needed.
 Some doctors recommend the use of petroleum jelly to prevent blood from adhering the genitals to the diaper during healing.
 For adults, topical anesthesia, ring block, dorsal penile nerve block (DPNB) and general anesthesia are all options, and the procedure requires four to six weeks of abstinence from masturbation or intercourse to allow the wound to heal.

+Healing and tissue remodeling

+Before (left) and after (right) comparison of the penile appearance following the procedure.
+The healed state (right) illustrates the physical results of structural tissue remodeling.

+Following the excision of the foreskin, the surgical wound undergoes the standard physiological phases of healing: hemostasis, inflammation, cellular proliferation, and tissue remodeling.
+Because circumcision severs the dense network of superficial blood vessels and lymphatic channels within the prepuce and dartos fascia, normal fluid drainage is temporarily interrupted.
+This disruption to the lymphatic system typically results in localized post-operative edema (swelling) around the incision line and the remaining mucosal collar.

+During the proliferative and remodeling phases of recovery, the body undergoes angiogenesis (the formation of new blood vessels) and lymphangiogenesis.
+The vascular and lymphatic networks are gradually reconstructed to establish new collateral drainage pathways across the surgical boundary.
+As this structural tissue remodeling matures over the weeks following the procedure, the post-operative swelling resolves and physiological fluid balance is restored to the penile skin.